nullcasa/ctf-metared-stage1-2022/README.md

     gz

 What turned out to be the final archive, `flag.zip`, was more resistant to wordlists and simple brute forcing.
 Eventually I became curious about the contents, and searching for `pkzip.ps.gz` revealed that it was a part of `pkcrack`, a zip cracking utility that requires a known plaintext file be present in the encrypted archive.
-Since `pkzip.ps.gz` is included in the archive, and available from `pkcrack` itself, I had everything I needed for the final step.
+Since `pkzip.ps.gz` is included in the encrypted `flag.zip`, and available unencrypted from `pkcrack` itself, I had everything I needed for the final step.

 In preparation for running `pkcrack` I downloaded `pkzip.ps.gz` and zipped it up in a new unencrypted zipfile, making sure the compression mode matched afterwards with `unzip -v flag.zip` and `unzip -v new.zip`.